mycelial/mycelial/docs/Mycelite.md

 console](http://localhost:8080) and perform the following steps.

 1. Drag and drop your source node onto the canvas.
+2. Drag and drop the Mycelial Server node onto the canvas.
-2. Drag and drop your destination node onto the canvas.
+3. Drag and drop your destination node onto the canvas.
-3. Connect the source and destination nodes.
+4. Connect the source and destination nodes, via the Mycelial Server node
-4. Publish your configuration
+5. Publish your configuration

 After performing the above steps, your source SQLite database is replicated in near real-time to the destination SQLite database.